bevbanks/digitalframeworks-spring2019/finalproject.md

 “Right now we do have the benefit in Washington that more than nine out of 10 kindergartners are vaccinated against measles,” Koenig said.
 “We’d really like to see that around 95 percent or higher to prevent measles.”

-In terms of whether the new legislation will increase Washington’s coverage rate to 95 percent, Harris said he will “ wait and see” what happens a couple of years after the law has taken effect.
+In terms of whether the new legislation will increase Washington’s coverage rate to 95 percent, Harris said he will “wait and see” what happens in a couple of years after the law has taken effect.

 “That five-percent is very important and it'll be interesting to see where we end at with what’s gone on,” Harris said.